insight/plugin-libraries/README.md

 The sub-packages contain releases of third party libraries with minor modifications to make them loadable as [CommonJS](http://www.commonjs.org/) packages.

-Insight clients should make these libraries avaiable to plugins without the plugin needing to bundle them.
+Insight clients should make these libraries available to plugins without the plugin needing to bundle them where possible and applicable.

 Libraries
 ---------